Main Mortgage Calculator

 A mortgage is a home loan used to buy or refinance a property.
 The borrower usually repays the loan through monthly payments that include principal and interest, while taxes, insurance, escrow, PMI, or other local costs may be added separately.

 This mortgage calculator focuses on the core home loan estimate.
-It helps users understand monthly mortgage payment, home loan cost, interest impact, and payoff time before they compare lender offers.
+It shows you monthly mortgage payment, home loan cost, interest impact, and payoff time before they compare lender offers.

 How to use the Main Mortgage Calculator